Changissnz/nu_merchant_principal/README.md

-In the Game of Reference Identification, the act of "doxing" could entail giving a third-party agent the correct criteria for identifying the source, via the source's precise attributes.
+In the Game of Reference Identification, the act of "doxing" could entail giving a third-party agent the correct criteria for identifying the source, via communicating the source's precise attributes.
 In the Game of Breaking Gridlock, the doxxer (they that act by doxing) provides supplementary material, containing knowledge advantageous to the recipient, to specific entities as partisan